marcglasberg/i18n_extension/README.md

 ## Translation and Internationalization (i18n) for Flutter

-Imagine you have a widget with some text in it:
+If you have a widget with some text in it:

 ```dart
 Text("Hello, how are you?")
 ```

-Now imagine you can translate it by simply adding `.i18n` to the string:
+You can translate it by simply adding `.i18n` to the string:

 ```dart
 Text("Hello, how are you?".i18n)
 ```

-If the current locale is, say, 'pt_BR' the text in the screen should read "Olá, como vai você?".
+If the current locale is, say, `'pt_BR'`, then the text in the screen should read `"Olá, como vai você?"`.
 And so on for any other locales you want to support.

 With the [`i18n_extension`](https://pub.dev/packages/async_redux/) package you can do just that.